 By hoovering over the query, basic information about the query such as wait types involved and wait times for each of them, SQL handle of the query and the query’s T-SQL.
 For more detailed information, expand the query on the right side (in this particular example it is the query #9).
 Here, besides the graphical presentation of the wait types involved and their wait values, some additional information such as CPU time (ms), Physical and Logical reads, Logical writes, IO (quite high IO in this particular case) and elapsed time for that specific query execution.

-If we press the Query plan link on the right side of the Q#9, ApexSQL Monitor will display the execution plan for this query
+If we press the Query plan link in query grid of the Q#2064947033, ApexSQL Monitor will display the execution plan for this query

-So, the plan just confirmed that the index scan is the operation with the highest cost performed by this query with 88.9%.
+So, the plan just confirmed that the index scan is the operation with the highest cost performed by this query.
 This appears to confirm that particular index should probably be optimized.

 But even in a situation explained above, there are other segments that have to be taken in account when deciding whether to deal with index fragmentation.